Aarojy/dice-and-dine-backend/README.md

    DB_NAME=           # Name of the MySQL database to use

    # 🔐 Authentication
-   JWT_SECRET=your_jwt_secret  # Secret key used to sign and verify JWT tokens for secure user authentication
+   JWT_SECRET=                # Secret key used to sign and verify JWT tokens for secure user authentication

    # 🚍 Transit API
    DIGITRANSIT_URL=           # Base URL for the Digitransit API (e.g., https://api.digitransit.fi/routing/v1/)